marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/Readme.md

 The preliminary outputs from Gromacs for energy minimization, NVT equilibration, NPT equilibration and the 1ns production run to show pipeline/workflow functionality can be found in ([1ns_pipeline_test](1ns_pipeline_test/)).

+Occupancy maps for the individual probes per-window and for the full trajectory can be found in ([occupancy_maps](occupancy_maps/))

 To be added after post-processing has been done:
->Occupancy maps for the individual probes per-window and for the full trajectory can be found in ([occupancy_maps](occupancy_maps/))

 >Representative snapshots and MDpocket analysis can be found in ([representative_snapshots](representative_snapshots/)) and ([mdpocket_figures](mdpocket_figures/)) respectively within this directory.

 >Plots for the PLUMED metadynamics CVs can be found in ([plumed_metad_cvs](plumed_metad_cvs/)) within this directory.